Amphiuma pholeter

-The one-toed amphiuma (Amphiuma pholeter) is a species of aquatic, eel-like salamander in the family Amphiumidae.
+Amphiuma pholeter, commonly known as the one-toed amphiuma, is a species of aquatic, eel-like salamander in the family Amphiumidae.
 The species is native to the southeastern United States.
 It was unknown to science until 1950, when it was collected by herpetologist Wilfred T. Neill, who described it as a new species in 1964.
 It is rarely observed in the wild, and much about the species remains uncertain.

 Description

 The one-toed amphiuma is considered aquatic, and ranges in coloration from gray-black to purplish-brown.
 Unlike the other two Amphiuma species which have distinctively lighter undersides, the one-toed amphiuma is the same color on both the dorsum (back) and the venter (belly).
 It can also be distinguished by its cone-shaped head and number of toes.
 The one-toed amphiuma has one toe on each foot as opposed to the two or three exhibited by other Amphiuma species.
 It is the smallest species in the genus Amphiuma with the average adult size being 8.5 inches (220 mm).